Testing and Reporting Requirements for Direct Current (DC) and Power over Ethernet (PoE) Lamps, Luminaires, and Retrofit Kits

 - Where applicable, reference to standard compliance and relevant product subcategories/classifications

-- For PoE products, reference to IEEE 802.3af/at/bt standard compliance, PoE type, and device class
+- For PoE products, reference to IEEE 802.3af/at/bt standard compliance, PoE PSE Type, and PD Class

 - Safety Certification